- keyword search

 - Ensure staff follow established organisational security arrangements and understand any required checks and balances.

-- Ensure security-related tasks are included in any work-from-home OHS checklists (see examples in SSA web-based resources).
+- Ensure security-related tasks are included in any work-from-home OHS checklists (see examples in VPSC web-based resources).

 - If staff are involved in high risk roles, ensure they are based at organisational premises (for example, regional hub, station, courthouse) and are rostered with partners if travelling.
 Avoid visiting clients' homes if this is not an intrinsic part of the role.